larseeri/stoch-MCFNDP-gener/README_19nov2023.md

-This application randomly generates scenarios by matching target moments and correlations for specified subsets of parameters of a given instance of the linear deterministic multi-commodity, fixed charge, capacitated network design (MCFND) <br/>problem.
-Details of this process are governed by user-specified configuration settings. <br/>The program published by Kaut that implements the algorithm of Hoyland, Kaut and<br/>Wallace (HKW) is used to compute the scenarios.
+This application randomly generates scenarios by matching target moments and correlations for specified subsets of parameters of a given instance of the linear deterministic multi-commodity, fixed charge, capacitated network design (MCFND) problem.
+Details of this process are governed by user-specified configuration settings.
+The program published by Kaut that implements the algorithm of Hoyland, Kaut and Wallace (HKW) is used to compute the scenarios.

 For detailed background, see
 Larsen, E., Bisaillon, S., Cordeau, J.F. and Frejinger, E.